SchWiniX/Seminar_GLL_Parser/README.md

 =========================

 # Introduction
 A C program that implements a toy version of the GLL Parsing algorithm from the paper [GLL Parsing](https://dotat.at/tmp/gll.pdf) by Elizabeth Scott and Adrian Johnstone.
-The implementation is my attempt at making it fairly memory efficient/cache local in hopes that cache locality will provide enought of a speed boost to compete with higher level implementation that have data structures such as sets.

 # Usage
 Assumptions:
 - The compiler used, should use the ASCII character set as signed chars (0-127).
-- Inputs strings may not contain '\0', '|', '_', ' ', or capitilized letters as they are used inside the algorithm
-- '_' on the right hand side of a grammer rule is used to represent the empty string
-- Capitilized letters are used as non terminals, the set of terminals is then the remainder of characters not mentioned above

 ## Compilation
 The makefile uses the gcc compiler and gives (3 + 1) options and compiles to 'builds/':